 And within two cuts, I was in love.

 Since this tool was launched by STIHL, it has been flying off the shelves.
-It’s hard to get a hold of now, so take a peek now, and look to order/purchase in early fall 2020 as they replenish stock at your local STIHL dealer.
+It’s hard to get a hold of now, so check the stock at your local STIHL dealer.

 STIHL GTA 26 PROS: